MicrosoftDocs/quantum-docs/articles/user-guide/libraries/standard/diagnostics.md

 ---
+author: cgranade
+description: Learn about the diagnostic functions and operations in the Q# standard libraries used to catch mistakes or errors in quantum programs. ms.author: chgranad ms.date: 02/01/21 ms.service: azure-quantum ms.subservice: qsharp-guide ms.topic: conceptual
+no-loc: ['Q#', '$$v']
 title: Diagnostics in the Q# standard libraries
-description: Learn about the diagnostic functions and operations in the Q# standard libraries used to catch mistakes or errors in quantum programs.
-author: cgranade
 uid: microsoft.quantum.libraries.overview.diagnostics
-ms.author: chgranad
-ms.topic: conceptual
-no-loc: ['Q#', '$$v']
 ---

 # Diagnostics #